AdobeDocs/experience-cloud.en/help/mobile-android-implementation/target-vec.md

 -->

 1. Make some changes to the first screen in your app
-1. Now position the Simulator next to the browser with the VEC open
+1. Now position the Emulator next to the browser with the VEC open
-1. Navigate to a different screen in the app and notice how the VEC updates with the Simulator!
+1. Navigate to a different screen in the app and notice how the VEC updates with the Emulator!
 1. You can make updates to multiple views in your app, in a single activity!

 <!--![App loads in the VEC](images/android/mobile-targetvec-navigateTheApp.png)